5T33Z0/Clover-Crate/Graphics/README.md

 **ATTENTION!** Most of the options available in this section are obsolete in 2021.
 Instead, framebuffer patches are entered via `Devices/Properties`.
 The only settings which are still useful are the entries in the dropdown menu of `ig-platform-id` for Intel iGPUs (up to Coffeelake).

 ## Inject
-Can inject two dozen parameters, which are calculated not only based on the card model, but also on its internal characteristics after analyzing the video bios of a GPU.
+Can inject two dozen parameters, which are calculated not only based on the card model, but also on its internal characteristics after analyzing the VBIOS of a GPU.

-For Nvidia cards, `NVCAP` is calculated, for Intel on-board graphics, dozens of parameters are applied, for ATI cards parameters for connectors are injected.
-To list all of them would take another two hundred pages.
-Moreover, for modern GPUs you don't need these any longer, since Apple ensured that they work out of the box.
+For Nvidia cards, `NVCAP` is calculated, for Intel on-board graphics dozens of parameters are applied, for ATI/AMG cards parameters for connectors are injected.
+To list all of them would exceed the scope of this guide.
+Moreover, for most modern GPUs, you don't even need to the inject features in most cases, since Apple ensured that they work out of the box.

 You can enable the injection of parameters based on vendors:

-- `Inject ATI`
+- `Inject ATI` &rarr; For ATI/AMD GPUs.
+See "FB Name" for details.
-- `Inject Intel`
+- `Inject Intel` &rarr; For Intel on-board graphics.
+See "ig-platform-id" for details
-- `Inject NVidia`
+- `Inject NVidia` &rarr; For old NVIDIA Cards **NOT** relying on NVIDIA Webdrivers.
+For GTX cards, use the **NvidiaWeb** option located under [**`System Paramters`**](https://github.com/5T33Z0/Clover-Crate/tree/main/System_Parameters#nvidiaweb) instead.

 **NOTE**: These parameters were used before the advent of `Whatevergreen.kext` (WEG).
 Now that the WEG does most of the graphics customization work for you, it is recommended to disable all of these injections in cases where they don't work any more (mostly for NVIDIA).